Knoblauchpilze/agents/README.md

 It is possible to then register the component to the entities that are created when initializing the simulation (see the [following](###initialization-of-the-simulation) section) or when spawning new agents.

 Note that by default the environment only consider the `MovingObject` component as valid elements for perceptions: if the new component kind should be perceivable, it might be required to update this behavior.
 See the [perception](###create-new-perceptions) section for more details.

+Finally, note that most of the component created by the user are encouraged to use the `UserData` type: the environment will associate the component with this type to the perceptions provided to the other agents.
+Note that we actually only handle a single component with the type `UserData`.
+Note as well that the agents will be given access to the components through the perceptions: this could mean that the agents could call the `simulate` method or any other public member of the interface of the component.
+We of course **STRONGLY ADVISE AGAINST THAT**.

 ### Initialization of the simulation